lazear/sage/README.md

 - Fragment indexing strategy allows for blazing fast narrow and open searches
 - MS3-TMT quantification (R-squared of 0.999 with Proteome Discoverer)
 - Capable of searching for chimeric/co-fragmenting spectra
-- FDR calculation using target-decoy competition, with built-in linear discriminant anlysis
+- PSM rescoring using built-in linear discriminant analysis
 - PEP calculation using a non-parametric model (KDE)
+- FDR calculation using target-decoy competition and picked-peptide & picked-protein approaches
 - Percolator/Mokapot compatible output
-- Small and simple codebase
-- Configuration by JSON files
+- Configuration by JSON file
 - Built-in support for reading gzipped-mzML files
+- Support for reading/writing directly from AWS S3

 ### Experimental features